MechanicalRock/mechanicalrock.github.io/_posts/2020-02-24-transit-gateway.md

             Value: VPN Connection to ACME On-Prem Datacentre
         TransitGatewayId: !ImportValue TransitGatewayId
         Type: ipsec.1
-We opted here for StaticRoutes, mainly because it was the compatible with how the on-premise appliance was configured with the rest of their environment.
+We opted here for StaticRoutes, mainly because it was compatible with how the on-premise appliance was configured with the rest of their environment.
 The VPN Site to Site configuration is what associates the VPN traffic with Transit Gateway to enable routing between AWS and your On-Premise network, in our case the 192.168.1.0/24 on-premise network.
 Once the VPN resource is deployed, the Transit Gateway VPN Attachment will automatically be added.
 You can then download a configuration from the AWS VPC-VPN console by clicking on "Download Configuration" where you will be prompted to enter the model and release versions of your on-premise gateway appliance to assist in configuring the appliance specific to AWS requirements.

 ### VPC Routing Table Configuration
 The AWS Workload Account's (Sandbox, Staging, Production), will have similar VPC configurations, with the main differences being the CIDR ranges with no overlap.
 The AWS Networking Account VPC Configuration will be slightly different as it will be the "Internet Gateway" for the Internal Accounts, which have resources living in the private subnets only.
 To save cost, we won't deploy a NAT gateway to each Workload account's private subnets, we will be using the Centralized Networking account to deploy an Internet Gateway in the public subnet and a NAT in the Private subnet.
 Workload VPC's will have all traffic (0.0.0.0/0) routed to Transit Gateway and let all routing decisions be made there.
 With Centralized Internet Egress traffic it makes it easier to monitor and manage a single internet egress point for multiple VPC's spread across different AWS Accounts.
-Because we have already shared the Transit Gateway resource from the Networking Account to all other accounts members of the same Organization Unit, we can now use the transit gateway as an option to route traffic to in the workload VPC's.
+Because we have already shared the Transit Gateway resource from the Networking Account to all other accounts members of the same Organization Unit, we can now use the transit gateway as an option to route traffic on the workload VPC's.
 You can refer to the Architecture diagram on what routes to create for each VPC.

 #### Workload VPC's Route Table Cloudformation
     TransitGatewayAttachmentVPC: